 What is memory (RAM)

 Memory in a computer or Random Access Memory (RAM) is a chip inside your Chromebook.
 It’s called RAM because it’s memory that will be randomly accessed.
-Random Access Memory can be used to store information at lightning fast speed.
+Random Access Memory can be used to store information at lightning-fast speed.

-This is important because applications need to access information it previously stored in your RAM instantly.
+This is important because applications need to access the information it previously stored in your RAM instantly.
 This is why RAM is stored on your computer as a chip.
 RAM is used to store and retrieve information without having any negative impact on your Chromebooks performance.

 The RAM in your Chromebook is used temporarily.
 When you start using applications the application will store information in your RAM.
 If you finish using an application, providing the application has been written correctly the information stored in your Chromebooks RAM will be removed.
 This is necessary because you may then go on to using other applications, which will also need to store and retrieve information from the RAM in your computer.

 When you turn your Chromebook off all of the information in your RAM will be removed.
+Once you’ve understood how much RAM you need take a look at the top ten Chromebooks to buy in 2020.

 What is RAM used for on your Chromebook